 What if I need a doctor?

-For a minor injury there is a clinic about a ten-minute drive away.
+For a minor injury there is a clinic and a private doctor about a ten-minute drive away.
 For something more major there is a private hospital in Zihuatanejo.
 No matter what, if you are injured we will do all we can to help.